ThanhTNV/save-bao/README.md

 For local development:
 - .NET 7.0 or later
-- Python 3.8 or later
+- Python 3.12 or later
 - Required Python packages:
   - FastAPI
   - uvicorn
+  - opencv-python-headless
   - (see `requirements.txt` for full list)
 - Visual Studio 2022 or VS Code with C# extensions
 - PowerShell 7.0 or later